samuelgodson55/asset-mgt-render-free/DEPLOYMENT_VM.md

 `Standard_B2ms` (8 GiB) — see below.

 Every value reads from `/opt/snipeit/.env` first (`DB_MEM_LIMIT`, etc —
-see `docker-compose.vm.yml`'s services), so you can retune any single service without editing the compose file: SSH in, edit `.env`, then `docker compose -f docker-compose.vm.yml up -d` to apply.
+see `docker-compose.vm.yml`'s services).
+The durable way to retune one is setting the matching **GitHub Environment Variable** (see [Set GitHub Environment secrets/variables](#6-set-github-environment-secretsvariables) above) and re-running `sync-secrets-vm.yml` (or your next `deploy-azure-vm.yml` run, which calls it too) — that writes the value into `.env` in a way that survives future syncs.
+Editing `.env` directly over SSH works for a quick one-off test, but `sync-secrets-vm.yml` regenerates that file from GitHub Environment secrets/variables on every run, so a manual edit is silently lost the next time it runs; either way, `docker compose -f docker-compose.vm.yml up -d` is what actually applies the new value.

 **Resized to `Standard_B2ms` (8 GiB) or larger?** Double every `*_MEM_LIMIT`/ `*_MEM_RESERVATION` value in `.env` (or set `vm_size = "Standard_B2ms"` in